 Join us as we investigate the trajectory of lens-based media practices and speculate on the future of the field.
 Programs will occur in multiple platforms and will be available in an online multimedia suite featuring reflective texts, a podcast series, panel discussions, and a 20-year archive and resource of the Review Santa Fe, Award & Grant alumni photographers.
 Stay tuned for more content in the coming months.

-Contribute to the conversation.
-Please share your articles, exhibitions, interviews, and input for Compendium resources and research here.
+Contribute to the conversation!
+Please share your articles, exhibitions, interviews, and any input for Compendium resources and research here.
+Contributions are reviewed quarterly.

 The Photography 20/20 Compendium investigates the past 20 years of photography in interviews, panel discussions, critical essays, photographer presentations, and more.
 As an initial point of departure, CENTER will guide the 20/20 Compendium programs with three primary lines of inquiry:

 How has photography and lens-based media evolved in the past 20 years?